theaniketraj/personal-portfolio/content/pages/projects/project-three.md

 This command will:

 1. Initialize a Git repository (if not already initialized).

 2. Create an initial commit (if not already committed).

 3. Set up three branches: **Main**, **Controlled Environment**, and **Isolated Environment**.

 4. Switch back to the **Main** branch.

 ## Workflow Benefits

-*   **Structured Development Process**: Encourages an organized approach to pushing, reviewing, and merging code.
+- **Structured Development Process**: Encourages an organized approach to pushing, reviewing, and merging code.

-*   **Prevents Direct Production Modifications**: Code does not go into the `main` branch without passing through `controlled-environment`.
+- **Prevents Direct Production Modifications**: Code does not go into the `main` branch without passing through `controlled-environment`.

-*   **Encourages Experimental Development**: The `isolated-environment` branch allows developers to work on new features safely before submitting changes for review.
+- **Encourages Experimental Development**: The `isolated-environment` branch allows developers to work on new features safely before submitting changes for review.

-*   **Ideal for Team Collaboration**: Ensures that every update undergoes a review cycle before integration.
+- **Ideal for Team Collaboration**: Ensures that every update undergoes a review cycle before integration.

 ## How It Works Internally

-### Steps Performed by CEIE:
+### Steps Performed by CEIE

 1. Initializes a **Git repository** (`git init`).

 2. Creates a **README.md** file and makes an initial commit.

 3. Ensures that the `main` branch exists.

 4. Creates and switches to `controlled-environment` and `isolated-environment` branches.

 5. Switches back to the `main` branch to complete the setup.

 ### Error Handling

-*   If Git is already initialized, the setup continues without re-initialization.
+- If Git is already initialized, the setup continues without re-initialization.

-*   If the `main` branch does not exist, CEIE ensures it is created and has an initial commit.
+- If the `main` branch does not exist, CEIE ensures it is created and has an initial commit.

-*   If branches already exist, the script skips them instead of failing.
+- If branches already exist, the script skips them instead of failing.

 ## Future Enhancements

-*   **Configurable Branch Names**: Allow users to define their own branch names instead of default ones.
+- **Configurable Branch Names**: Allow users to define their own branch names instead of default ones.

-*   **Support for Additional Git Workflows**: Expanding support for different branching strategies.
+- **Support for Additional Git Workflows**: Expanding support for different branching strategies.

-*   **Integration with CI/CD Pipelines**: Automating deployments based on branch merges.
+- **Integration with CI/CD Pipelines**: Automating deployments based on branch merges.

 ## Conclusion